TeoNikolov/wasp-2022-summer-school/README.md

 - `wasp-gg` (Audio2Gestures from subsystem 3)

 Also take note of the `CONTAINER ID`, as it will be needed to run some of the scripts in `./scripts/` from within the Docker container.

+### Setting up Blender Keemap

+The animations exported by the gesture generation models are produced for a particular skeleton (source), defined inside `.bvh` files exported during gesture generation.
+However, the 3D avatars you will use do not necessarily have the same skeletal hierarchy or proportions (target).
+The process of transferring animation from one character to another is called "retargeting', and for this we can use the [Keemap plugin](https://github.com/nkeeline/Keemap-Blender-Rig-ReTargeting-Addon)  for Blender.
+You do not need to go to the repository as we have the necessary files included in the summer school project.

+To install Keemap, do the following:

+- Open `Blender`
+- Select `Edit > Preferences > Add-ons`
+- Select `Install`
+- Navigate to the repository folder and then go to `/subsystem4_visualization/Blender/KeeMapAnimRetarget.zip`
+- Enable `Transfer Animation: KeeMap Animation Transfer Tool` plugin
+- Exit `Blender`

+That's it!

 ### Remarks